bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-02.md

 * or just work on your own laptop that you bring to class

 If you decide to work on your own computer:
-* Install and set up git (You will use git to hand in code - you will be added to the Info2 group when you get added on Moodle).
+* Install and set up git.
 You don't need a Git GUI, you can use it via the command line or git bash.
-* Install and set up [IntelliJ](https://www.jetbrains.com/de-de/idea/download/).
-Get an [educational license](https://www.jetbrains.com/community/education/#students).
+* Install and set up [IntelliJ](https://www.jetbrains.com/idea/download).
+The community edition should be sufficient (scroll down to see it), you can get an [educational license](https://www.jetbrains.com/community/education/#students) for the IDEA Ultimate.

 ### 2. Prepare some more...
-* Sign in to [GitHub](https://github.com).
-You can use any (nick)name you want, these must be handed in in moodle so I can recognize you.
+* Sign in to [GitHub](https://github.com) or [GitLab]()ou can use any (nick)name you want, these must be handed in in moodle so I can recognize you.
 * Read through the entire info page on the labs and note down any questions.
 * Bring headphones to the lab - you will watch a video.